New Super Mario Bros. U Deluxe

 There are 100 levels that were not present in the previous game.

-An area that is underground.
+An underground area.
 It contains two zones.

 Zone 1 is very unfinished, as the tiling was not complete.
-It contains pipe exits and entrances, a pipe cannon, rotating coins, brick blocks, and some location triggered coins.
+It contains pipe exits and entrances, a pipe cannon, rotating coins, brick blocks, and some location-triggered coins.
 There are no enemies.

 Zone 2 is very obscure, as it has no clear purpose.
 It has Paragoombas and Paratroopas, but no ground.
 There are rail tiles that are in rows.
 The zone is very tall, while the top is the only part of the zone that has sprites.
-The bottom of the zone has ground tiles laid out on the bottom left part.
+The bottom of the zone has ground tiles laid out on the bottom-left part.

 An area that is in the sky.
 It only contains one zone.

 Like Zone 2 in Area 1, it features a very tall zone, which is a whopping 11,616 blocks, while the top part is the only one that contains sprites and objects.
 The entrance is set for Mario to jump from below, onto the only platform present.
 An autoscroll controller will move the camera downwards using a path that extends from the top of the zone to the bottom, while one of the green pipes on the right move.
 However, this level is impossible to beat, since Mario will die before even getting close to the bottom of the zone.

 An almost-finished version of Slide Lift Tower.
 It contains three zones.